Sempre lontano

-Sempre lontano (Always Away) is the debut studio album released by Italian singer–songwriter Nina Zilli.
+Sempre lontano (Always Away) is the debut studio album released by Italian singer-songwriter Nina Zilli.
 The album was released through the Universal Music on 19 February 2010.
 It peaked at number five at the Italian Albums Chart, and was certified platinum by the Federation of the Italian Music Industry.

 Album information

 Prior to the release of Sempre lontano, Zilli released her extended play Nina Zilli, which peaked at number 54 at the Italian Albums Chart.
 It contained seven tracks, included singles "50mila", "L'inferno" and "L'amore verrà", that would later appear on Sempre lontano.
 Sempre lontano was released on 19 February 2010.
 The special edition of the album was released on 30 November.
-Sempre lontano was certified platinum in Italy, for domestic sales exceeding 60.000units.
+Sempre lontano was certified platinum in Italy, for domestic sales exceeding 60,000 units.

 Promotion and reception

 Singles

 "L'uomo che amava le donne" was released on 12 February 2010, and it was Zilli's entry for the 60th Sanremo Music Festival.
 The song was performed for the first time on 18 February 2010 and it was admitted to the final, but did not win.
 During the competition, "L'uomo che amava le donne" earned the Mia Martini Critics' Choice Award and the Press, Radio and Television Award.
 It was later certified gold by the FIMI.
 "Bacio d'a(d)dio" was released on 5 November 2009 on Sempre lontano Special Edition.
 Zilli's outfit in the music video was designed by Vivienne Westwood.